tokio-rs/tokio/CONTRIBUTING.md

  - **M-time** The `tokio::time` module.
  - **M-tracing** Tracing support in Tokio.

-**Topic** Some extra information.
+**Topic.** Some extra information.

  - **T-docs** This is about documentation.
  - **T-performance** This is about performance.
  - **T-v0.1.x** This is about old Tokio.

-Any other labels are not in active use.
+Any label not listed here is not in active use.

 [project]: https://github.com/orgs/tokio-rs/projects/1